 So, what did we do?
 We reduced the helper functions to lambda expressions and for the generator function we use a special shorthand – the parenthesis.

-To sum up the solution: We used the range function with three arguments, the start value, the stop value and the step value.
-By setting the step value to our desired chunk length, the start value to 0 and the stop value to the total data length, we get a range object containing all the start indices of our chunks.
+We used the range function with three arguments, the start value, the stop value, and the step value.
+By setting the step value to our desired chunk length, the start value to 0, and the stop value to the total data length, we get a range object containing all the start indices of our chunks.
 With the help of slicing we can access exactly the chunk we need in each iteration step.

 Where to Go From Here?